 So now on to the third time I can remember that i was at the peak of my physical fitness...
 NOW!!!!
 At the age of 54, this is by far the best and healthiest Iíve ever felt in my entire life.

 Check these changes out:

 If any or all of the first part of my story sounds like you, and you want your story to end like mine, I would strongly recommend giving Keytosis with intermittent fasting a try, they go hand in hand.
 What do you have to loose?
 Look at what you could gain!

 Here are some links to get you started.

 In addition to the hundreds of hours spend researching on the internet, Iíve also read the following books:

 I am not affiliated with any of the above references, nore do I have any financial ties with them.
 I am the average american that was struggling with my weight and health, I just happened to stumble onto something that actually works.
 I am using my web site/store to help spread the word.
-The more people that discover the truth and adopt a new eating paradigm, the faster we can turn the tide on our broken food supply and institute change from the consumer and force the manufactures to accommodate us, the consumers.
+The more people that discover the truth and adopt a new eating paradigm, the faster we can turn the tide on our broken food supply and institute change from the consumer and force the food processors to accommodate us, the consumers.
 You can already see some change in the grocery stores, but more demand will generate more change.
 Change will result in a healthier population and healthier food choices for us all.